vdods/heisenberg/README.md

 be found in [the Journal of Experimental Mathematics](http://www.tandfonline.com/doi/full/10.1080/10586458.2017.1416709), and the preprint on [the arXiv](https://arxiv.org/abs/1707.05937).

+The publication "Self-Similarity in the Kepler-Heisenberg Problem" in which these results appear can be found in [Journal of Nonlinear Science](https://www.springer.com/journal/332) (publication forthcoming as of 2021.03.22), and the preprint on [the arXiv](https://arxiv.org/abs/1912.12375).

 ## Contributors

 - Victor Dods    : programming, some math